 • Tip 5: Show That You Are Creative:

 Show your creativity.
-Managers are looking for someone who is innovative and can solve problems and approach things in a new and creative way.
+Managers are looking for an innovative person who can solve problems and approach things in a new and creative way.
 Give examples of some innovative projects that you’ve been involved in.

-Remember, your cover letter is the document a hiring manager will read, just before reading your resume.
-It is your chance to show them why they should read your resume, and consider hiring you for the position you are seeking.
+Remember, your cover letter is the document a hiring manager will read just before reading your resume.
+It is your chance to show them why they should read your resume and consider hiring you for the position.